G4l43r/lpthw-cn/ex5.rst

 We'll now do even more typing of variables and printing them out.
 This time though we'll use something called a "format string".
-You might not know it, but every time you put ``"`` (double-quotes) around a piece of text you've been making a string.
+You might not know it, but every time you put ``"`` (double-quotes) around a piece of text you have been making a string.
 A string is how you make something that your program might give to a human.
 You print them, save them to files, send them to web servers, all sorts of things.

-Strings are really handy, so in this exercise you'll learn how to make strings that have variables embedded in them.
+Strings are really handy, so in this exercise you will learn how to make strings that have variables embedded in them.
 You embed variables inside a string by using specialized format sequences and then putting the variables at the end with a special syntax that tells Python, "Hey,